jhaislip/feather-cast/README.md

 ## Features
 - Captures RTSP streams for real-time audio analysis using `ffmpeg`.
 - Processes audio with `birdnetlib` to detect bird species and filter detections by confidence.
+- Extracts relevant portions of the sample audio for each detection and pieces them together into a single file for playback.
 - Stores detected bird species along with timestamps and audio clips in an SQLite database.
 - Provides a Streamlit-based dashboard for viewing recent detections, including Wikipedia and Wikidata integration for species information.